mihdicaballero/mento/docs/source/user_guide/forces.rst

     # Check the unique ID assigned to this object
     print(forces.id)

+    # Get a string print of the forces object with all it's roperties
+    print(forces)

 This flexible interface ensures that you can easily manage forces during the design and analysis of structural elements, while maintaining clear and consistent units.